RedHotDataProject/Project_ADA/README.md

 ## Research questions
 Part 1 - Production/manufacture impact:
-> Which are the dominant global food producers and manufacturers?
+> - [x] Which are the dominant global food producers and manufacturers?
 How is this distribution impacted when we consider neutral and large carbon footprint products?
 For instance, considering the specific case of palm oil, can we observe any trend in the number of products including this oil (assuming a strong dependence between date the product was added to the database and data the product was invented)?
 Which countries use it the most for production?

 Part 2 - Good nutrition impact: